 Howard Lothrop had leased 101 Beacon from Anna (Hitchcock) Tyler Reynolds and then from her estate.
 In January of 1921, he acquired the house from Anna Reynolds’s heirs: her niece, Grace (Waldron) Calvert, the daughter Jane (Hitchcock) Waldron and William Hale Waldron, and the descendants of her deceased niece, Florence (Glover) Lund, the wife of Oliver Whitney Lund and daughter of Violette (Hitchcock) Glover and Lloyd Glover.

-In November and December of 1929, Oliver Ames Lothrop acquired 101 Beacon from his siblings: Caroline Elizabeth (Lothrop) Crosby, the widow of Benjamin Lincoln Crosby; John Howland Lothrop; Susan (Lothrop) Apollonio, the wife of Raymond Pingree Apollonio; and the children of Mary (Lothrop) Apollonio, Raymond Pingree Apollonio’s first wife (and sister of his second wife).
+In November and December of 1929, Oliver Ames Lothrop acquired 101 Beacon from the other heirs: his half-sister, Caroline Elizabeth (Lothrop) Crosby, the widow of Benjamin Lincoln Crosby; his brother and sisters, John Howland Lothrop, Susan (Lothrop) Apollonio, the wife of Raymond Pingree Apollonio, and Sarah Ames (Lothrop) Worcester, the widow of Frederick Worcester; and his nephews, Donald, Howard, and Norman Apollonio, the children of Mary (Lothrop) Apollonio, Raymond Pingree Apollonio’s first wife (and sister of his second wife).

 Sarah (Swain) Lothrop lived at 101 Beacon until her death in December of 1930.

 After her death, Oliver Lothrop continued to maintain his medical office at 101 Beacon.
 The house appears to have been used exclusively for offices.
 He and his wife, Edna, continued to live in Waban.